 Creating the Course

-Once there, a teacher can select to create a new course starting with the title.
-We suggest including the school, subject and class name, not to mix up with other teachers who teach the same subject.
+Once there, a lecturer can select to create a new course starting with the title.
+We suggest including the school, subject and class name, not to mix up with other lecturers who teach the same subject.

 BitDegree recommends splitting the educational material into sections according to each topic as this would provide structure and guidance for the students.
-We recommend creating sections according to the ongoing topic and title it according to the dates according to the student curriculum (ie, they would be studying Ancient Greece literature between 10th March and 20th March in the physical school, so a teacher could impose similar guideline dates online).
+We recommend creating sections according to the ongoing topic and title it according to the dates according to the student curriculum (ie, they would be studying Ancient Greece literature between 10th March and 20th March in the university, so a lecturer could impose similar guideline dates online).
 This would help students see when they should be finished with this section.

 And now we move over to the fun part: uploading lectures!
 The most common type for lectures is video ones which should be 3-10 minutes long.
 Why specifically this length?
 Well, it not only eases the upload, but it’s also more efficient for online viewing: